DannyBoyNYC/Full-Stack-Web-Development/readme.md

 Selective admission ensures a level playing field and enhances the perceived value of the offering.
 - Prospective students will be asked to complete a 20 minute telephone / Skype interview
 - If the interviewee determines that the student does not meet requirements reading may be assigned and a second interview scheduled
-- If the prospective student is over qualified a determination will be made based on further conversation
+- If the prospective student is deemed over qualified a determination will be made by the instructor

 #Front End Fundamentals